Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 By Application, on some intensive games, I might lock FPS lower to 60, 120, etc, depending on the game.

-Generally you want to lock an individual game's Max FPS Rate to the average FPS you get in your game.
+Generally you want to lock an individual game's Max FPS Rate to the average FPS you get in your (modded) game.

-Let's say your FPS for Smorgasbord bounces between 40 and 90 FPS, but mostly hangs out at 60, lock your FPS to 60.
+Let's say your FPS for Smorgasbord bounces between 40 and 90 FPS, but mostly hangs out at 60.
+You should lock your FPS to 60.

-Nvidia Control Panel is not the only way to lock FPS, there are other applications and methods, but this one works fine.
+Nvidia Control Panel is _not_ the only way to lock FPS, there are other applications and methods, but this one works fine.

 <img width="1992" height="1446" alt="image" src="https://github.com/user-attachments/assets/0ff7d659-943e-421c-982b-f2cf99461288" />